dotnet/spark/docs/udf-guide.md

     }
 }
 ```
-As can be seen in the above IL code, both `func` and `func2` share the same closure `<>c__DisplayClass0_0`, which is the target that is serialized when serializing the delegates `func` and `func2`.
+As can be seen in the above decompiled code, both `func` and `func2` share the same closure `<>c__DisplayClass0_0`, which is the target that is serialized when serializing the delegates `func` and `func2`.
 Hence, even though `Func<string, string> a` is only referencing `s1`, `s2` also gets serialized when sending over the bytes to the workers.

 This can lead to some unexpected behaviors at runtime (like in the case of using [broadcast variables](broadcast-guide.md)), which is why we recommend restricting the visibility of the variables used in a function to that function's scope.
-Taking the above example to better explain what that means:

-Recommended user code to implement desired behavior of previous code snippet:
+Going back to the above example, the following is the recommended way to implement the desired behavior of previous code snippet:

 ```csharp
 using System;